JanHerca/urantiapedia/output/wikijs/article/Gard_Jameson/The_Value_of_Study_Groups.md

 > "These are the angels who foster and promote the teamwork of all Orvonton.
 One of the most important lessons to be learned during your mortal career is _teamwork_."
 [UB 28:5.14](/en/The_Urantia_Book/28#p5_14)

-A lot has been written about groups--the different types of participation and non-participation, the ways of gaining and maintaining power, and the ways of managing groups to achieve different goals.
+A lot has been written about groups—the different types of participation and non-participation, the ways of gaining and maintaining power, and the ways of managing groups to achieve different goals.
 It is a study on its own but we thought a quick look at some of the issues might be helpful.

 Each group has an external boundary which determines membership and an internal boundary which determines leadership.
 Threats to group survival may come from within or from without.